 Division of HematopathologyThe Division of Hematopathology, based at UPMC Presbyterian, has a broad and varied agenda achieving the classic academic triad of service, education and research.
 The Division staff includes nine faculty members with varied areas of expertise, three fellows and an administrative staff.

-- Steven H. Swerdlow, MD, General Hematopathology, Lymph Node Pathology
+- Steven H. Swerdlow, MD, Division Director - General Hematopathology, Lymph Node Pathology

 Clinical ServicesThe Division serves as the Diagnostic Hematopathology resource for the UPMC-Health System as well as for others in our region and beyond.
 It is directly responsible for all the diagnostic hematopathology at Presbyterian and Shadyside Hospitals of UPMC, Childrens Hospital of Pittsburgh of UPMC, Magee Womens Hospital of UPMC, and the Hillman Cancer Center.
 In addition to a diagnostic lymph node/solid tissue and adult and pediatric bone morrow services, the Division provides the medical direction for a large Clinical Flow Cytometry Laboratory, a bone marrow laboratory and general hematology laboratories.
 The division has active Consultation Services, accepting both fresh specimens for full evaluation or for special studies as well as previously fixed specimens.
 We emphasize a multiparameter approach to hematopathology that incorporates morphology, flow cytometric and paraffin section immunophenotypic data, genotypic data from the Division of Molecular Oncology and classical and fluorescence in situ hybridization (FISH) cytogenetic data from the Pittsburgh Cytogenetics Laboratory.
 The Division is also participating in the development of array cytogenetic testing in the Department of Pathology.